ToasturBruh/gmod-tb-decal-repo/README.md

 # Garry's Mod Trainbuild Decal Repository
-A public repository for everyone's decals real or fictional.
+A public repository for everyone's decals, real or fictional.

 # Rules for PRing decals
 > Your image MUST be less than 4k (4096x4096).